-Your final reflection for the course is a bit different from previous reflections.
+Your final reflection for the course is a bit different from previous reading reflections.

 This assignment serves three purposes that I see as equally important.

-One is rooted in a desire to get a better understanding of what you’re taking away from the course outside of other reflections to help boost your grade (see grading section below).
-Your historiographical essays try to get at this as well, but those are obviously a more specific topic that might not allow you to fully show off what you’ve learned across the course as a whole.
+One is rooted in a desire to get a better understanding of what you’re taking away from the course outside your previous reflections—and to help boost your grade accordingly (see grading section below).
+Your historiographical essays hint at this as well, but those are obviously more directed toward a specific topic and don’t allow you to fully show off what you’ve learned from the course as a whole.

-Another is rooted in my belief that there is real educational value in thinking back through an entire course and articulating your experience with it (even beyond the Metahistory assignment, which is more about content than experience).
+Another is rooted in my belief that there is real educational value in thinking back through an entire course and articulating your experience with it (obviously the Metahistory assignment is more about content than experience).

 The last is rooted in a selfish effort to improve the course.
-I’m looking for a thoughtful description of your experience in the course, no matter what your opinion of the course might be.
-I’m well aware that some topics/readings/assignments worked reasonably well and others not so much.
-Explaining WHY certain aspects of the course did NOT work for YOU is great way of doing well on the assignment.
-But please be sure you’re explaining (ie providing concrete reasons) and not just saying you didn’t like something without any further explanation as to why (since I wouldn’t get much idea about what kind of changes would be useful).
+I’m well aware that some topics/readings/assignments/discussions worked reasonably well and others not so much.
+Explaining WHY certain aspects of the course did did or did not work for YOU is great way of doing well on this last reflection.
+But please be sure you’re being as specific as possible, and not just saying you liked or didn’t like something (since that doesn’t suggest what kind of changes to the course might be useful).